kauffmanes/cis275-course/content/week2/2-images.md

 <img src="images/myimage.png" alt="my cat sitting on a couch" />
 ```

-If an image is decorative and has on meaning (such as a graphic dividing line), include the `alt` attribute but make the value an empty string ("").
+If an image is decorative and has one meaning (such as a graphic dividing line), include the `alt` attribute but make the value an empty string ("").

-### Height and Width
+## Height and Width
 You can specifiy height and width so when the page loads, it leaves room for the image.
 This is often overwritten in CSS.
 ```html
 <img src="images/myimage.png" alt="my cat sitting on a couch" height="300" width="400"/>